Vivien Leigh A Streetcar Named Desire 1952

 Vivien Leigh in The Lady of the Camellias 1961

 Vivien Leigh won the Oscar for playing Blanche DuBois in “A Streetcar Named Desire,” who some historians insist was a prostitute.
 However, this entry will discuss her role in “The Lady of the Camellias.”
-That play is adapted from the novel of the same name by Alexandre Dumas.
-When she toured the world with that stage production, Vivian Leigh received unanimous praise.
+Alexandre Dumas wrote the play adapted from his novel of the same name.
+When she toured the world with that stage production, Vivien Leigh received unanimous praise.
 It chronicles the love story between a prostitute named Marguerite Gautier and a younger man.
 She is known around town as the Lady of the Camellias because of the way she advertises her services.
 When she wears a white camellia, she is available for sale.
 When she sports a red one, she is off-duty.
 In the story, Marguerite has tuberculosis and is not up to performing that day.
-Everything comes to a head when she decides to sacrifice herself – all for the happiness of her loved ones.
+Her decision to sacrifice herself for the happiness of her loved ones culminates everything.

 Watch clip of the film version entitled “Camille”.